OVO Energy: History

+In May 2026, E.ON announced it had reached an agreement to acquire OVO Energy, with transaction closure expected in the second half of the year, subject to regulatory approval.
+The combined company would be Britain's largest energy supplier.

 Energy market competition

 The entry of OVO into the UK supply market in 2009 was welcomed as it increased competition in a market that had been criticised for high prices.

 In October 2013, OVO's Founder Stephen Fitzpatrick appeared at the Energy and Climate Change Select Committee, when energy companies were asked to justify recent gas and electricity price rises.
 Fitzpatrick explained to the committee that the 'wholesale gas price had actually got cheaper', contrary to the Big Six energy suppliers' assertions that international global prices of gas and electricity had consistently risen.

 Following the collapse of Economy Energy in January 2019, regulator Ofgem announced that OVO Energy would take on Economy Energy's 235,000 customers.

 Sponsorship

 In 2016, OVO sponsored the Bristol leg of the Tour of Britain cycling race.
 In 2017, the company began sponsoring both The Women's Tour and the Tour of Britain, the longest cycle stage races taking place in the UK.
 In March 2018, OVO announced they would begin providing equal prize money for both tours.
 They are no longer sponsoring either race as of 2021.

 In October 2021, OVO Energy took over sponsorship of Glasgow's entertainment and multi-purpose indoor arena, which was rebranded as the OVO Hydro.
 OVO Live allows customers to get access to ticket presales, VIP queue-jump entry, and VIP lounges at OVO Hydro Glasgow and OVO Arena Wembley.